Home Repair and Do It Yourself Tips from the Natural Handyman

 Tools you need...

-A multimeter is useful in testing whether or not you have electrical power at the different wire connections where there are no telephone jacks.
+A multimeter may also be useful in testing whether or not you have electrical power at the different wire connections where there are no telephone jacks.

 My phones are not working.
 The telephone company said the problem is inside my house.
 How can I find out what the problem is?
 (NOTE: This article covers many of the basics of how your telephones are wired for a better understanding of all other questions)